AndreaCrotti/pyconuk2012_slides/deco_context/deco.rst

 Simplest decorator possible:
 ============================

+..
+TODO: should I explain why (*args, **kwargs) is the generic way to call any function?

 .. this is not what is supposed to do, should be in the right order

 .. rst-class:: build